w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 * Reputation.
 This can include provenance of the chain of providers, verified trust seals.
 * Transparency requires the information provider to disclose information about themselves and their content.

-Fundamentally, Trustnet provides a reputation signal for each facilitator and supports aggregation of assessments from trusted facilitators.
+Fundamentally, Trustnet provides a reputation signal for each piece of content based on an aggregation of assessments from trusted facilitators.
 The extension makes it easy to inspect the trusted assessments on links or pages, and the system is transparent about how assessments was aggregated, and which trusted facilitators might disagree with the user's considered opinion.